The Next Chapter: A Study of Large Language Models in Storytelling: Human Evaluation

 \subsection{In-house Annotation}

-We next collect in-house judgements, contributed by voluntary colleagues.\footnote{Demographically, 14 are PhD students and 1 is university staff; all of them are proficient in English.} We ask them to evaluate the same 5 aspects using the same scale, although we improve the instructions by adding additional examples to highlight the differences between different aspects.
+We next recruit university volunteers to collect in-house judgements.\footnote{Demographically, 14 are PhD students and 1 is university staff; all of them are proficient in English.} We ask them to evaluate the same 5 aspects using the same scale.
 We sample 20 \textit{disjoint} conditional contexts from each dataset for story generation here, as we are interested to test the robustness of our previous findings (with different workers and set of stories).
 As with crowdsource annotation, each story is also judged by 3 annotators.
 Details of the agreement between annotators can be found in \autoref{appendix:IAA-inhouse}.

 \autoref{table:he-inhouse} presents the scores of story quality from in-house annotators.
 Interestingly, the \textit{magnitude} of the in-house scores are generally somewhat higher than the crowdworker scores (across all metrics and datasets and models).
-We hypothesise that this may be our in-house workers are more ``tolerant'' to mistakes as they have been exposed to machine-generated text more compared to crowdworkers.
-That said, the overall findings are consistent between the two groups of annotators: (1) GPT3 is the best story generation model and outperforms both SOTA models and human stories; (2) The SOTA models do well in fluency, but poorly in most other aspects (interestingness worst); (3) The SOTA models struggle in WP in particular, as evidenced by their poor coherence, relatedness, logicality scores compared to other domains.
+We hypothesise that this may be because our in-house workers are more ``tolerant'' to mistakes as they have been exposed to machine-generated text more compared to crowdworkers.
+That said, the overall findings are consistent between the two groups of annotators: 1) GPT-3 is the best story generation model and outperforms both SOTA models and human stories; 2) The SOTA models do well in fluency, but poorly in most other aspects (interestingness worst); and 3) The SOTA models face notable challenges specifically in WP, as evidenced by their poor coherence, relatedness, logicality scores compared to other domains.